ricardojoserf/TrickDump/README.md

 - There is never a valid Minidump file in disk, memory or the network traffic.

 - There is not a single program or process executing the whole attack but three separate ones, which may raise less flags.
+  - Also if you have information about the OS of the target machine you can skip the first step ("Lock").

 - The programs only use NTAPIS (this project is a variant of [NativeDump](https://github.com/ricardojoserf/NativeDump)).